kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 ### Research

 Research assistant uses Kagi search and external sources like Wolfram Alpha, together with an AI model to answer your queries.
+This model also allows you to upload a file (up to 8 MB) or provide a URL (article, PDF, video, podcast, etc.) to use as context.
+If an image is provided it will be processed using GPT4 Vision.

 ![Kagi Assistant - Research](./media/assistant_research.png){width=500px data-zoomable}